 Billionaire Tom Steyer Changes His Mind And Is Now Running For President

-Tom Steyer, a California billionaire hedge-fund manager and environmental activist, is the latest to jump into the Democratic presidential campaign.
+Tom Steyer, a California billionaire hedge fund manager and environmental activist, is the latest to jump into the Democratic presidential race.

 Steyer has gained national attention with his quest to impeach President Trump.
-Steyer had previously said in January that he would not be running for president and would instead run a $40 million ad campaign to push President Trump's impeachment.
+Steyer had previously said in January that he would not be running for president and would instead run a $40 million ad campaign to push for President Trump's impeachment.

-Notably, in his 4-minute announcement video, he doesn't mention the word impeachment and instead focused on making a more equal society.
+Notably, in his four-minute announcement video, he doesn't mention impeachment and instead focused on making a more equal society.

 "Americans are deeply disappointed and hurt by the way they are treated by what they think is the power elite in Washington, D.C.," Steyer says in the video, "and that goes across party lines, and it goes across geography.
 We've got to take the corporate control out of politics."

-Steyer noted that he has signed the billionaire "giving pledge" to give away half his wealth while he's alive for good causes.
+Steyer noted that he has signed the billionaire "giving pledge" to give away half his wealth while he's alive to good causes.

 "We have a society that's very unequal," Steyer says, "and it's really important for people to understand that this society is connected.
 If this is a banana republic with a few very, very rich people and everybody else living in misery, that's a failure."

-Steyer's focus on impeachment previously could vault the issue into the presidential race.
-He did not say why he had the change of heart, but it comes months after the release of the Mueller report and an increasing number of congressional Democrats calling for the president's impeachment.
+Steyer's previous focus on impeachment could vault the issue into the presidential race.
+He did not say why he had the change of heart, but it comes months after the release of the Mueller report and an increasing number of congressional Democrats have called for the president's impeachment.

 Steyer has previously said he disagreed tactically with Democratic leaders' approach to dealing with President Trump.